B3. Physics & Animation

 .

-Animate with Animator
+Animate with the Animator

 Let’s use Unity’s Animator